tehckisnow/WakeJS/README.md

 look at, get, take, drop, go, use, inv/inventory/i,

 Updates:
+sep 14th, 2018
+-ACTUALLY fixed inventory system this time; had left out incrementer in getItem() -incorporated retain property which determines if an object remains in inventory or is dropped after use -help mentions 'list' command.
+-added check for obtainable so player cannot pick up things like waterfountains or elephants!
+-removed jQuery dependancies

 sep 13, 2018
 -tokenize() will now accept numbers.  this allows tp command to work.